• Home

 Jump to Recipe Print Recipe

-These oats have been a staple on my Instagram stories for months, and I FINALLY got around to putting up the recipe!
+These Jammy Blueberry Oats have been a staple on my Instagram stories for months, and I FINALLY got around to putting up the recipe!
 Every time I share these oats, my DMs are flooded with questions on how to make them.
 And it’s really just one simple science trick that will make these the easiest (and most delicious) oats you’ve ever made.

-Overnight oats can step aside, because this warm bowl of “omg-why-is-it-so-good?” only takes about 10 minutes to make, and it will leave you full for hoooours.
-Plus the best part is it uses minimal ingredients to get thicc, and then you can put whatever you want on top!
-The secret to this blueberry oats recipe is the jammy bloobs, they are truly the star of the show and they only take about 30 seconds to make.
+Overnight oats can step aside, because this warm bowl of deliciousness only takes about 10 minutes to make, and it will leave you full for hours.
+Plus the best part is it uses minimal ingredients and you can put whatever you want on top!
+The secret to this blueberry oats recipe is the jammy blueberries, they are truly the star of the show and they only take about 30 seconds to make.
 30 seconds!
 I’ll tell you how and why below!

 This is a common question that I get all the time, and it really comes down to the size of your oats and how long you cook them.